Colin Wynter QC

 - Brown-Quinn v Equity Syndicate - see below

-He recently appeared in the Supreme Court in the culmination of the long-running Employers’ Liability Trigger (EL Trigger) litigation, in which he was leading counsel for three of the insured parties, leading a team of three senior juniors, and in which he was successful in resisting the two appeals made against his clients and winning the appeal of his other client.
+He appeared in the Supreme Court in the culmination of the long-running Employers’ Liability Trigger (EL Trigger) litigation, in which he was leading counsel for three of the insured parties, leading a team of three senior juniors, and in which he was successful in resisting the two appeals made against his clients and winning the appeal of his other client.

 Before that, leading Thomas Cordrey of Devereux Chambers, he succeeded, in Brown-Quinn v Equity Syndicate, in establishing for the first time in this jurisdiction, the right of an insured under a contract of legal expenses insurance to choose his or her own lawyer, in place of the lawyer chosen or nominated by the insurer, pursuant to EC Directive and corresponding UK Regulations.

-Colin Wynter QC has been described in legal directories as "a fine advocate", “strong in his advocacy, yet an approachable figure to the client”, with a “strong presence in court”.
+Described in legal directories as "a fine advocate", “strong in his advocacy, yet an approachable figure to the client”, with a “strong presence in court”.
 “Quick and responsive”, he is "not easily rattled", possessing a "really safe pair of hands”, being a “really good team player” and having a "fantastic bedside manner with clients”.
 He commands respect for his "commercial awareness" and, as may be needed, delivers advice with a "down-to-earth style".Close

 Insurance & ReinsuranceAdd to Portfolio